-Figure 3: ABSTRACT architecture.
+Figure 3: The architecture of the ABSTRACT activity analysis system.

 The system can be split into three levels: a lower level, at the bottom of the figure, which is the Collection System; a core level, in the center of the figure, which is the Symbolic Trace System itself; and a higher level, on the top of the figure, which is a Documentation level.